mmaari/Introduction-to-GIS/README.md

-Introduction to GIS with practical exercises in R
+Introduction to GIS with practical exercises in R.

+See the content of the course in Introduction-to-GIS.html